Noise-Resilient Group Testing: Limitations and Constructions: A Noise-Resilient Construction

-{\bf Measurements Allowing Sublinear Time Reconstruction.} The naive reconstruction algorithm given by Theorem~\ref{thm:main} works efficiently in linear time in the size of the measurement matrix.
-However, as mentioned in the introduction, for very sparse vectors (i.e., $D \ll N$) it might be of practical importance to have a reconstruction algorithm that runs in \emph{sublinear} time in $N$, the length of the vector, and ideally, polynomial in the number of measurements, which is merely $\poly(\log N, D)$ if the number of measurements is optimal.
+The naive reconstruction algorithm given by Theorem~\ref{thm:main} works efficiently in linear time in the size of the measurement matrix.
+However, for very sparse vectors (i.e., $d \ll n$), it might be of practical importance to have a reconstruction algorithm that runs in \emph{sublinear} time in $n$, the length of the vector, and ideally, polynomial in the number of measurements, which is merely $\poly(\log n, d)$ if the number of measurements is optimal.

 As shown in \cite{ref:TZ04}, if the code $\cC$ in Theorem~\ref{thm:list} is obtained from a strong extractor constructed from a \emph{black-box pseudorandom generator (PRG)}, it is possible to compute the agreement list (which is guaranteed by the theorem to be small) more efficiently than a simple exhaustive search over all possible codewords.
-In particular, in this case they show that $\List_\cC(S, \rho(S)+\eps)$ can be computed in time $\poly(2^t, 2^\ell, 2^k, 1/\eps)$, which can be much smaller than $2^n$.
-On the other hand, observe that the main computational task done by the reconstruction algorithm in Theorem~\ref{thm:main} is in fact computing a suitable agreement list for the induced code of the underlying condenser.
+In particular, in this case they show that $\List_\cC(S, \rho(S)+\eps)$ can be computed in time $\poly(2^\tee, 2^\tl, 2^k, 1/\eps)$ (where $\tee, \tl, k, \eps$ are respectively the seed length, output length, entropy requirement, and error of the extractor), which can be much smaller than $2^\tn$ ($\tn$ being the input length of the extractor).

 Currently two constructions of extractors from black-box PRGs are known: Trevisan's extractor \cite{ref:Tre} (as well as its improvement in \cite{ref:RRV}) and Shaltiel-Umans' extractor \cite{ref:SU}.
 However, the latter can only extract a sub-constant fraction of the min-entropy and is not suitable for our needs, albeit it requires a considerably shorter seed than Trevisan's extractor.
-Thus, here we only consider an improvement of Trevisan's extractor given by Raz \emph{et al.}, quoted below.
+Thus, here we only consider an improvement of Trevisan's extractor given by Raz et al., quoted below.

-\begin{thm} \cite{ref:RRV} For every $n, k, \ell \in \N$, $(\ell \leq k \leq n)$ and $\eps > 0$, there is an explicit strong $(k, \eps)$-extractor $\tre\colon \F_2^n \times \F_2^t \to \F_2^\ell$ with $t = O(\log^2 (n/\eps) \cdot \log (1/\alpha))$, where $\alpha := k/(\ell-1) - 1$ must be less than $1/2$. \end{thm}
+\begin{thm} \cite{ref:RRV} For every $\tn, k, \tl \in \N$, $(\tl \leq k \leq \tn)$ and $\eps > 0$, there is an explicit strong $(k, \eps)$-extractor $\tre\colon \zo^\tn \times \zo^t \to \zo^\tl$ with $t = O(\log^2 (\tn/\eps) \cdot \log (1/\alpha))$, where $\alpha := k/(\tl-1) - 1$ must be less than $1/2$. \end{thm}